ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 Overview
 ========

 The logdata-anomaly-miner can be configured in two different formats: **yaml** and **python**.
 The preferred format is yaml and the default configuration file for it is */etc/aminer/config.yaml*.
-The python format can be configured in */etc/aminer/config..py* and offers more different ways to configure the logdata-anomaly-miner.
+The python format can be configured in */etc/aminer/config.py* and offers advanced possibilities to configure the logdata-anomaly-miner.
 However, this is only recommended for experts, as no errors are caught in the python configuration, which can make debugging very difficult.
 For both formats there are template configurations in */etc/aminer/template\_config.yaml* and */etc/aminer/template\_config.py*.

 The basic structure of the logdata-anomaly-miner is illustrated in the folloging diagram: